 Increased traffic thus meant fewer passengers as well as staff shortages.
 From 1963, the route mileage began to be cut back, particularly in the evenings and on Sundays although new routes to Teg Down and Harestock were introduced.
 Mr Bob, in particular, waged a one-man war against traffic measures such as the Central Car Park that he said would further reduce the attraction of bus services.

-Despite the frustrations caused by these problems, the Chisnell continued their policy of buying High Quality, modern vehicles for the fleet.
+Despite the frustrations caused by these problems, the Chisnells continued their policy of buying high quality, modern vehicles for the fleet.
 High capacity, low height double deckers joined the fleet.
-These were initially AEC Bridgemasters, moving on to Leland Atlanteans.
+These were initially AEC Bridgemasters, moving on to AEC Renowns and Leyland Atlanteans.
 New single deckers were introduced bringing the 36-footer to the streets of Winchester in 1962.
 This policy continued right through to 1971 when King Alfred became the first operator to purchase a batch of Metro-Scania single deckers.

 Nonetheless, the particular prosperity of Winchester (having in the 1960s the lowest unemployment rate in Great Britain) meant that obtaining and keeping staff became more and more difficult.
 Who would want to work unsociable hours in difficult driving conditions for busman’s pay in Winchester?
 This was especially true when there were highly paid jobs available in the local area – the Ford factory in Swaythling for example.
 Staff shortages affected all departments, especially engineering.
 Despite valiant attempts to keep the service on the road, it was something that clearly could not go on forever.

 Mr Bob and Mr Fred had, by the start of 1970, reached the age where they looked towards retirement so they started to seek ways in which the business could be sold on.
 They tried to sell King Alfred to the City Council (which was not possible due to government policy at the time) and then on to other private parties.
-In the end, event overtook them and with the thread of a Traffic Commissioners’ enquiry hanging over them the Chisnells decided to place their licenses in the hands of the commissioner.
+In the end, events overtook them and with the threat of a Traffic Commissioners’ enquiry hanging over them the Chisnells decided to place their licences in the hands of the Commissioner.

-The routes and buses then passed to the National Bus Company, in the guise of Hants & Dorset, who maintained a depot in the City for routes to Southampton, Andover, Fareham and Salisbury.
+The routes and buses then passed to the National Bus Company, in the form of Hants & Dorset, who had maintained a depot in Winchester for many years for routes to Southampton, Andover, Fareham and Salisbury.

 Time has not stood still for bus operators in Winchester.
-Hants & Dorset routes were subject to a Market Analysis Report which have birth to the “Wintonline” local identity in 1980, and in 1983 Hants & Dorset was split up and Winchester routes became part of the network of Hampshire Bus Company Litd.
+Hants & Dorset routes were subject to a Market Analysis Report which gave birth to the “Wintonline” local identity in 1980, and in 1983 Hants & Dorset was split up and Winchester routes became part of the network of Hampshire Bus Company Ltd.

 When the National Bus Company was privatised in 1987, Hampshire Bus was one of the first companies to be purchased by Stagecoach.
 In the intervening years, the Stagecoach livery of white, with red, orange and blue stripes became familiar all over the area.
-The company now trades as Stagecoach in Hampshire and buses have received a revised livery, still predominantly white but the stripes have given way to ‘swoops’ of the other three colours.
+The company now operates as Stagecoach South and buses have received a revised livery, still predominantly white but the stripes have given way to ‘swoops’ of the other three colours.

 But the memories of King Alfred Motor Services live on, and the Friends of King Alfred Buses does its best to keep those great memories alive, with all the known remaining vehicles in its collection.